pythonarcade/arcade/doc/programming_guide/texture_atlas.rst

 Introduction
 ------------

-:py:class:`arcade.TextureAtlas` is where your textures eventually end up when they are used in a sprite.
+:py:class:`arcade.DefaultTextureAtlas` is where your textures eventually end up when they are used in a sprite.
 This is where the image data is moved to graphics memory (OpenGL) and is one of the reasons we can batch draw hundreds of thousands of sprites extremely fast.